Parse wavelengths from the .wvl file (tab-separated, \r line endings, col 1 = nm)

 The residual map tells you where the chosen endmembers are not enough.
 Bright residuals often mean “there is something here that the current material library cannot explain well,” such as shadow, water, or bare soil.

 Compared with PCA, these abundance maps are easier to explain.
-Each one answers a direct question like: “Where in the scene does this material seem common?”
+Each one answers a direct question like: “Where in the scene does this ingredient seem common?”
 The trade-off is that the answer depends heavily on the endmembers you chose.

 NMF